-it became both parenthetical and a matter for dependent clauses: "(Though Europe and America are not as barbarian as China, they still have not reached true civilization)...,"53 At least by implication, the Chinese anarchists had concluded that the West was further advanced on a universal line, be it the linear development of wealth and technology, where the United States was cited, or revolutionary civilization, where France was seen in the lead.54 The one-hundred-twentieth anniversary of the fall of the Bastille was noted-with the complaint that most Parisians simply regarded it as an excuse for a holiday.55 When the West was the topic, its civilization was seen as woefully inadequate.
+Thus, the West became a kind of mirror for China to look upon in order to improve herself.
+The doctrine was so firmly assumed that it became both parenthetical and a matter for dependent clauses: "(Though Europe and America are not as barbarian as China, they still have not reached true civilization)...,"53 At least by implication, the Chinese anarchists had concluded that the West was further advanced on a universal line, be it the linear development of wealth and technology, where the United States was cited, or revolutionary civilization, where France was seen in the lead.
+The one-hundred-twentieth anniversary of the fall of the Bastille was noted-with the complaint that most Parisians simply regarded it as an excuse for a holiday.
+When the West was the topic, its civilization was seen as woefully inadequate.
 But when the Chinese considered the state of China, the West became a target aijii a goad.
-One correspondent compared China not to an immature youth that could learn from the West's new civilization, which was young in fact and spirit, but to an old and ignorant man steeped in an ancient culture (jiu jiaohua),56 "It is necessary to realize that this is. the twentieth century and that the Chinese people have definitely not been civilized for a single moment."57 The conclusion nonetheless consisted of the optimistic thought that evolutionary stages could be rushed, if not skipped.
+One correspondent compared China not to an immature youth that could learn from the West's new civilization, which was young in fact and spirit, but to an old and ignorant man steeped in an ancient culture (jiu jiaohua), "It is necessary to realize that this is. the twentieth century and that the Chinese people have definitely not been civilized for a single moment."
+The conclusion nonetheless consisted of the optimistic thought that evolutionary stages could be rushed, if not skipped.
 The material civilization of the West, with or without consideration of its social costs, was lauded in New Century.
-One writer even linked the spirit of modernity with liberty mindang and Yuan in Beijing resulted in the abortive second revolution of 1913.
-Song Jiaoren (1882-1913), led the effort to limit Yuan's powers and through electoral victories was about to become premier of Yuan's cabinet when he was assassinated on 20 March.
-Cai Yttanpei thereupon resigned his post as minister of education and Wu resigned as head of the national language unification program.
-Wu supported the effort to resist Yuan in the south militarily, but when it was clear by August that Yuan would win, Wu (and Cai) fled back to Europe.
-Li Shizeng and Wang Jingwei also left for France, while Sun Yat-sen retreated to Japan and Huang Xing to America.
-It must have reminded them of the Subao aftermath, but it must also have tasted even more bitter.
-Wu was forty-eight when he arrived back in England toward the end of 1913.
-But in the early days of the republic amid the optimism of reconstruction, this outcome was far from evident.
+One writer even linked the spirit of modernity with liberty itself, through the avenue of education.
+This kind of linkage lay at the heart of cultural revolution generally associated with the later May Fourth era.